Hantzes & Associates Business & Employment Law

 Breach of contract is a common problem in the business world

-On behalf of Hantzes & Associates | Oct 29, 2020 | Business Litigation |
+On Behalf of Hantzes & Associates | Oct 29, 2020 | Business Litigation |

 In the business world, contracts are a common occurrence and serve a variety of purposes.
 Generally speaking, a contract between two or more parties requires that each party fulfills their individual obligations, as specified by the agreement.
 When a party fails to hold up their end of the deal, this constitutes a breach of contract and a business dispute and litigation may arise.
 While even the smallest misstep could technically be considered a breach of contract, you generally will not recover damages for breaches that the court does not deem material.